-Built on the Stadium of Domitian back in the 1st Century AD, the Piazza Navona is an example of Baroque architecture with three famous fountains in the open space in the centre of the stadium-like piazza.
+Built on the Stadium of Domitian back in the 1st Century AD, this piazza is an example of Baroque architecture with three famous fountains in the open space in the centre of the stadium-like piazza.

-While it’s definitely a cultural hotspot and an architecture lovers dream destination, the Piazza Navona is interesting enough for kids, especially on a sunny day!
+While it’s definitely a cultural hotspot and an architecture lovers dream destination, this square is interesting enough for kids, especially on a sunny day!
 (Unlike the day we visited)

 See below for a list of the top things to do in Piazza Navona with kids.